Hot Girl (The Office)

 "Hot Girl" is the sixth episode and season finale of the first season of the American comedy television series The Office.
 The episode aired on NBC in the United States on April 26, 2005.
 The episode was written by consulting producer Mindy Kaling, marking her first writing credit for the series.
 The episode was directed by Amy Heckerling, her only directing credit for the series.

-In this episode, Michael (Steve Carell) allows an attractive salesperson (Amy Adams) to sell her purses in the office, catching the eye of almost every male in the office.
-Meanwhile, Pam (Jenna Fischer) and Jim (John Krasinski) use the situation to play yet another prank on Dwight (Rainn Wilson).
+In this episode, Michael (played by Steve Carell) allows an attractive salesperson (Amy Adams) to sell her purses in the office, catching the eye of almost every male in the office.
+Pam (Jenna Fischer) and Jim (John Krasinski) use the situation to play another prank on Dwight (Rainn Wilson).

 "Hot Girl" received mostly positive reviews from critics.
 According to Nielsen Media Research, the episode received 4.8 million viewers and received a 2.3 rating/5% share among adults between the ages of 18 and 49.

 Plot

-Corporate informs Michael Scott (Steve Carell) that an incentive program has been set up where the top Dunder Mifflin sales representative will be rewarded with a prize of up to $1,000.
-As Michael decides on choosing that prize, Katy Moore (Amy Adams), a pretty young purse saleswoman, comes into the office to sell her wares.
-When Michael sees her, he offers to let her set up shop in the conference room, which catches every male's eye.
-As he shows her around the office, Michael tries to impress her while doing his best to impede the chances of any other office male.
-Roy Anderson mentions that he would go for her if he were not dating Pam Beesly (Jenna Fischer), and an angry Pam corrects him that they are engaged.
+Corporate informs Michael Scott that an incentive program has been set up where the top Dunder Mifflin sales representative will be rewarded with a prize of up to $1,000.
+As Michael decides on the prize, Katy Moore, a pretty young purse saleswoman, comes into the office to sell her wares.
+Michael lets her set up shop in the conference room.
+As he shows her around the office, Michael tries to impress her while doing his best to impede the chances of any other office male getting a date with her, going so far as to spend the aforementioned $1,000 on an espresso machine because she likes coffee.
+Roy Anderson mentions that he would go for her if he were not dating Pam Beesly, and an angry Pam corrects him that they are engaged.

-Jim Halpert (John Krasinski) convinces Dwight Schrute (Rainn Wilson) that he should approach Katy and if all else fails, he should buy a purse, which he does to Pam and Jim's delight.
-When Michael hears she'll need a ride home, he does his best to offer himself, going so far as to spend the aforementioned $1,000 on an espresso machine to impress her.
-While Pam is sitting on Jim's desk and talking to him, Roy comes up and tries to apologize to Pam, eventually getting her out of her bad mood by tickling her; an uncomfortable Jim leaves his desk.
-Later, he strikes up a conversation with Katy, and in the end, she decides to get a ride from Jim, leaving Michael and Dwight devastated.
-It is revealed that Katy and Jim are also going out for a drink, to the apparent jealousy of Pam.
+Jim Halpert convinces Dwight Schrute to approach Katy and buy a purse, which he does to Pam and Jim's delight.
+However, Katy turns Dwight down when he asks her out.
+When Michael hears she will need a ride home, he offers to drive her.
+While Pam is sitting on Jim's desk and talking to him, Roy comes up and gets Pam out of her bad mood by tickling her; an uncomfortable Jim leaves his desk.
+Jim strikes up a conversation with Katy, and later tells Pam that he and Katy are going on a date for the weekend, but Pam is unsure if he is joking or not, particularly after he says he and Katy may get matching tattoos.
+Katy accepts a ride from Jim, leaving Michael devastated.
+As Katy and Jim agree to go out for a drink while getting in his car, Pam realizes Jim was serious about him and Katy.